codingMustache/codingMustache/README.md

 ## Joke of the Day

-“My Dog has no nose.”
-“How does he smell?”
-“Awful”
+What is the leading cause of dry skin?
+Towels

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. Tennessee Teapot
+ 1. C#
- 2. 3D Teapot
+ 2. Java
- 3. Utah Teapot
+ 3. Objective-C
- 4. Pixar Teapot
+ 4. C++

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  C#
 </details>